Academic Policies & Instruction Modes

 Students should contact their college advising office for further guidance.

-What are the course add, drop, and grade option change deadlines for the spring semester?
+What are the course add and grade option change deadlines for the spring semester?

-Add/drop begins Feb.
-2. The last day to add (for most regular session courses) is Feb.
-22. The last day to drop or change a grade option (for most regular session courses) was April 5.
+The last day to add (for most regular session courses) was Feb.
+22. The last day to change a grade option (for most regular session courses) was April 5.
 If students have extenuating circumstances causing them to miss these deadlines, they should contact their college student services office for advisement.

 What is the grading policy regarding S/U grades?